davidf552/Dog_attacks_ETL/README.md

 ## Transform
-The information inside the dataframe however, it is not yet ready to deploy and requires a couple of changes.
+The information inside the dataframe however, is not yet ready to deploy and requires a couple of changes.

 For example, the date should be divided into another field called "Month" and another called "Day".
 This is done to make queries, and obtain results, quicker.